-- Attended Unpacking of the 4 pillars of the UNESWA Strategic Planning by Nokuphila from UPIAC.
-January 30, 2020, FHS New Room. - Attended the seminar on Corona virus at Faculty of Health Sciences, January 30, 2020, FHS Dining Hall - Attended a Stakeholders' Engagement Assessing the curriculum for the Diploma in Emergency Medical Care to be offered through IDM Eswatini System using national hours.
-February 2020, IDE Conference Room-facilitated by members of Boitekenelo College from Botswana - Attended presentation from Ministry of Health (MOH) on CORONAVIRUS to members of the FHS.
-March 2020. - Presented to the Faculty Board the conducted seminar on Corona virus at the Faculty of Health Sciences, February 2020, FHS Dining Hall - Workshop on Human Resource for Health technical working group.
+• Attended Unpacking of the 4 pillars of the UNESWA Strategic Planning by Nokuphila from UPIAC.
+January 30, 2020, FHS New Room.

+Attended the seminar on Corona virus at Faculty of Health Sciences, January 30, 2020, FHS Dining Hall Attended a Stakeholders' Engagement Assessing the curriculum for the Diploma in Emergency Medical Care to be offered through IDM Eswatini System using national hours.
+February 2020, IDE Conference Room-facilitated by members of Boitekenelo College from Botswana

+• Attended presentation from Ministry of Health (MOH) on CORONAVIRUS to members of the FHS.
+March 2020.

+• Presented to the Faculty Board the conducted seminar on Corona virus at the Faculty of Health Sciences, February 2020, FHS Dining Hall

+• Workshop on Human Resource for Health technical working group.
 February 19th to 21st 2020.
-Simunye Country Club. - Workshop on National Validation of the 6NR UN Convention on Biological Diversity.
-September 5th 2019, Sibane Hotel - Intellectual Property, Innovation in Africa, November 6th to 8th 2019, Zimbabwe Harare. - Presented to the Faculty Board the Conducted seminar on Corona virus at Faculty of Health Sciences.
-February 2020, FHS Dining Hall. - Attended MOODLE training organised by Dr. Rugube and Dr. Karen, February, 2020, FHS Computer Laboratory.
+Simunye Country Club.

+• Workshop on National Validation of the 6NR UN Convention on Biological Diversity.
+September 5th 2019, Sibane Hotel

+• Intellectual Property, Innovation in Africa, November 6th to 8th 2019, Zimbabwe Harare.

+• Presented to the Faculty Board the Conducted seminar on Corona virus at Faculty of Health Sciences.
+February 2020, FHS Dining Hall.

+• Attended MOODLE training organised by Dr. Rugube and Dr. Karen, February, 2020, FHS Computer Laboratory.

-- Sciences.
-February, 2020, FHS Dining Hall. - (MOH) at Happy Valley, 11th to 16th March 2020. - seminar on Quality Assurance in blended 30 July-2 August 2019. learning programmes by Dr. Naveed Malik from Conference Room UNESWA.
-FHS Dining Hall. - Health Sciences.
-February, 2020, FHS Dining Hall. - learning.
+• Seminar on Corona virus at Faculty of Health Sciences.
+February, 2020, FHS Dining Hall.

+• Attended a workshop by the Ministry of Health (MOH) at Happy Valley, 11th to 16th March 2020.

+• Presented to the Faculty Board the Conducted seminar on Quality Assurance in blended learning programmes by Dr. Naveed Malik from Commonwealth of learning.
+February 2020, IDE Conference Room UNESWA.
+FHS Dining Hall.

+• Attended the seminar on Corona virus at Faculty of Health Sciences.
+February, 2020, FHS Dining Hall.

+• Quality Assurance in blended learning programmes by Dr. Naveed Malik from Commonwealth of learning.
 March 5, 2020 IDE Conference room UNESWA.
 March, 2020, IDE Conference Room.